yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 - Ubuntu 18.04, which requires Python 2 or later installed on the host, as well as the provider created with a custom AMI and custom user (ubuntu).
 - Oracle 8, which requires the provider created with a custom AMI and custom user (ec2-user), assumes that gtar or gunzip is present on the host AMI, and uses the firewall-cmd client to set default target `ACCEPT`.
 Yugabyte Platform support for Oracle 8 has the following limitations:
   - Only Red Hat Linux-compatible kernel is supported to allow port changing.
-Unbreakable Enterprise Kernel (UEK) is not supported.
+There is no support for Unbreakable Enterprise Kernel (UEK).
   - Systemd services are not supported.

 ## Marketplace acceptance